Purity for flat cohomology: The prime to the characteristic aspects of the main result

 \bthm \lab{abs-coh-pur} For a regular local ring $(R, \fm)$ and a commutative, finite, \'{e}tale $R$-group $G$ whose order is invertible in $R$,

 \ethm

-\bpf We use the local-to-global spectral sequence \cite{SGA4II}*{V, 6.4} to assume that $R$ is strictly Henselian and then that $G \simeq \bZ/\ell\bZ$ for a prime $\ell$.
+\bpf We use the local-to-global spectral sequence \cite{SGA4II}*{expos\'{e}~V, proposition~6.4} to assume that $R$ is strictly Henselian and then that $G \simeq \bZ/\ell\bZ$ for a prime $\ell$.
 We then use \Cref{lem:et-to-hat} to assume that $R$ is also complete.
-Thus, by the Cohen structure theorem \cite{Mat89}*{29.7}, if $R$ is equicharacteristic, then $R \simeq k\llb x_1, \dotsc, x_d\rrb$ for a field $k$ and, by \Cref{lem:et-to-hat} again, we may assume that $R$ is the Henselization of $\bA^d_k$ at the origin.
-For this $R$ the claim was settled already in \cite{SGA4III}*{XVI, 3.7}, so from now on we assume that our complete, strictly Henselian $R$ is of mixed characteristic $(0, p)$.
+Thus, by the Cohen structure theorem \cite{Mat89}*{Theorem~29.7}, if $R$ is equicharacteristic, then $R \simeq k\llb x_1, \dotsc, x_d\rrb$ for a field $k$ and, by \Cref{lem:et-to-hat} again, we may assume that $R$ is the Henselization of $\bA^d_k$ at the origin.
+For this $R$ the claim was settled already in \cite{SGA4III}*{expos\'{e}~XVI, th\'{e}or\`{e}me~3.7}, so from now on we assume that our complete, strictly Henselian $R$ is of mixed characteristic $(0, p)$.

-Since multiplication by $p$ is an automorphism of $\bZ/\ell\bZ$, the trace map \cite{SGA4III}*{XVII, 6.3.13--6.3.15, esp.~6.3.15~(iv)} allows us to replace $R$ by any module-finite, flat $R$-algebra $R'$ of $p$-power rank over $R$ such that $R'$ is a regular local ring.
+Since multiplication by $p$ is an automorphism of $\bZ/\ell\bZ$, the trace map \cite{SGA4III}*{expos\'{e}~XVII, sections~6.3.13 et 6.3.14, proposition 6.3.15~(iv)} allows us to replace $R$ by any module-finite, flat $R$-algebra $R'$ of $p$-power rank over $R$ such that $R'$ is a regular local ring.
 Thus, by \Cref{lem:towers}~\ref{tower-a} and a limit argument, we may pass to a tower to reduce to the case when the residue field $k$ of $R$ is algebraically closed (we use \Cref{lem:et-to-hat} to complete $R$ again).
 We then likewise use \Cref{lem:towers}~\ref{tower-b} to reduce to showing that